erikw/tmux-powerline/README.md

 set-option -g status-right "#(~/path/to/tmux-powerline/status-right.sh)"
 ```

+Don't forget to change the PLATFORM variable in config.sh to reflect your operating system of choice.

 Also I recommend you to use the [tmux-colors-solarized](https://github.com/seebi/tmux-colors-solarized) theme (as well as solarized for [everything else](http://ethanschoonover.com/solarized) :)):

 ```bash